Dear Mr. Sullivan,

 I was willing to make that trek every Sunday, however, because it was worth it.
 Actually, that’s understating things.
 I had to visit News of the World every Sunday because not reading Peter Gammons’ Sunday Notes column was simply not an option.
 For any serious baseball fan, and particularly a Red Sox fan living behind enemy lines, Gammons’ column was the type of addiction that I assume smokers would understand perfectly.

 Times have changed, however.
-Your site is still my browser homepage, but if I’m being honest, that’s more of an artifact of my personality than an expression of interest.
+Your site is still my browser homepage, but if I’m being honest, that’s more of an artifact of my loyalty than an expression of my interest.
 There is next to no chance I would walk anywhere to buy a copy, even if you weren’t on the web.
 The simple fact is that your content is less relevant, in part because you don’t have anyone covering baseball at the moment who’s a must read as Peter Gammons was (and is).

 Which you’re probably thinking is understandable: there is only one Gammons, after all.
 There’s a reason he’s in the baseball Hall of Fame.
 It’s a bit like criticizing Matt Clement for not being Pedro Martinez.
 And that’s fair.
 But the simple fact is that what Gammons represented has been, as far as I can tell, lost at your newspaper.